Visit the WorldCat Discovery Services support page for documentation, instructor-led courses, tutorials and office hours.

 Will Z39.50 access to WorldCat continue in WorldCat Discovery Services?

 Z39.50 searching of WorldCat is not supported in WorldCat Discovery.
 Use of Z39.50 by other OCLC services will not be affected by this change.

 Is there an API available for WorldCat Discovery Services?

 Yes, the WorldCat Discovery API is currently available as a beta for a select number of libraries using WorldCat Discovery Services.
 It is not yet in general release or available for use by commercial partners.
 Libraries who wish to use the WorldCat Discovery API are encouraged to visit the OCLC Developer Network and request a key.

-Subscribers will have access to the same type of usage statistics they currently have for FirstSearch activity.
+Subscribers have access to the same type of usage statistics available for FirstSearch activity.
 In addition, WorldCat Discovery Services will work with Google Analytics, a free tool, to deliver traffic and access statistics for your library.
 Libraries may purchase access to Adobe® Reports & Analaytics® (formerly known as SiteCatalyst®) for more customizable usage reports.

 Managing a WorldCat Discovery account

 Will my library's existing configurations of administrative settings, such as OPAC links and IP addresses, be moved into WorldCat Discovery, or will I have to configure these settings again?